eddiecityu/Sentiment-Classifier-as-REST-API/README.md

 `pip install flask-restful`

-Run the Flask API locally for testing.
+1. Run the Flask API locally for testing.
 Go to directory with app.py. python app.py

+2. Install the httpie
+pip3 install httpie

-In a new terminal window, use HTTPie to make a GET request at the URL of the API. http http://127.0.0.1:5000/ query=="That was pretty entertaining"
+3. In a new terminal window, use HTTPie to make a GET request at the URL of the API. http http://127.0.0.1:5000/ query=="That was pretty entertaining"

-3. Example of successful output.
+4. Example of successful output.
 ![image01](https://github.com/eddiecityu/Sentiment-Classifier-as-REST-API/blob/master/image/flask-rest-setup_output2.JPG)

-4. Another example of query "that movie was boring"
+5. Another example of query "that movie was boring"
 ![image02](https://github.com/eddiecityu/Sentiment-Classifier-as-REST-API/blob/master/image/flask-rest-setup_output.JPG)

-Deploying the Flask app on an EC2 instance.
+Deploying the Flask app on an EC2/EC3 instance.

 Appendix
 Virtual Environment